Corporate social responsibility and sustainability report

 The focus on modern CRM is essential for efficient operations which is easy to scale up when new facilities are added to the portfolio.
 The management works close with operation and customer service to develop new solutions.

 Suppliers and business partners

 Timely deliveries from suppliers are essential for the Groups operations and growth.
-To ensure that all suppliers follow laws and regulations the Group has started to use a supplier declaration.
+To ensure that all suppliers follow laws and regulations the Group uses a supplier declaration.
 The declaration focuses on hired labours salary and rights, recycling, use of subcontractors and quality systems.
-There has been no significant change in suppliers or the supply chain in 2021.
+There has not been any significant change in suppliers or the supply chain in 2022.